colorlessenergy/colorlessenergy.github.io/_posts/2018-08-07-single-perceptron-intro-to-machine-learning.md

 A single layer perceptron is one of the fundamentals of machine learning.

 Usually a single layer perceptron has 3 layers two inputs node, one hidden node and one output.
-For inputs you could think of it as X and Y, for the hidden layer it can be thought of as a machine learing recipe, for the output it is what the single perceptron thought the correct answer was.
+For inputs you could think of it as X and Y, for the hidden layer it can be thought of as a machine learning recipe, for the output it is what the single perceptron thought the correct answer was.

 what machine learning does it tries to make a graph with the inputs and give you an output.
 You could think of the single layer perceptron as function that tries to make a linear line.